petecarapetyan/cc/doc/40--blog/002--stacks/index.rocket.md

 Forget about how we got it, what's the result?

 A perfect Lighthouse score.
 Installable as an app on your phone or desktop.

+## Do I like it?

+Basically no. I hate it.
+Layers on layers on layers.
+Just shoot me.

+Everything is a forensics excercise.
+Layered code is horrifyingly not obvious, except of course to the guy who wrote the layers.
+It is hard to imagine a worse system, from my perspective.

+But it works reeeeeally well.
+And I have every indication that the part that I hate will resolve itself, somehow.

 ## How can I learn more?